 Because of the ongoing U.S. federal government shutdown, the Federal Aviation Administration (FAA) and the broader air-traffic-control system are under unusual pressure.
 Federal air-traffic controllers and other operational staff have been working without pay, leading to increased sick-calls, fatigue, and staffing shortages.

-As a result, the FAA has directed domestic flight operations at 40 major U.S. airports to reduce capacity: starting with a 4% cut in operations from November 7 and ramping up to 10% reductions by November 14.
+As a result, on Thursday NOV 6th, 2025, the FAA directed domestic flight operations at 40 major U.S. airports to reduce capacity: starting with a 4% cut in operations from November 7 and ramping up to 10% reductions by November 14.

 These cuts and the staffing shortfalls are already causing cancellations and delays — especially at high-volume hub airports.